Don't Forget the Lyrics! (American game show)

 Don't Forget the Lyrics! is an American television game show in which contestants compete to win $1 million by correctly recalling song lyrics from a variety of genres.
-The program originally aired on Fox from July 11, 2007 to June 19, 2009, hosted by Wayne Brady and produced by RDF USA, part of RDF Media.
+The program originally aired on Fox from July 11, 2007, to June 19, 2009, hosted by Wayne Brady and produced by RDF USA, part of RDF Media.
 The premiere of the show prompted NBC to move up the premiere of their similar game show, The Singing Bee.

 On January 25, 2010, 20th Television announced the debut of a new syndicated version with Sugar Ray lead singer Mark McGrath as host.
 The show premiered in daytime syndication and in primetime on VH1 on Monday, September 20, 2010.
 It premiered in primetime on MyNetworkTV on October 5, 2010.
 On March 24, 2011, the show was canceled along with Are You Smarter than a 5th Grader? due to low ratings.

 On April 28, 2021, Fox announced that it had ordered a revival of Don't Forget the Lyrics! with actress and comedian Niecy Nash as host.
 It premiered on May 23, 2022.
+On March 4, 2024, the revival was renewed for a third season, which premiered on May 23.

 Gameplay

 A contestant is presented with nine categories representing different genres, time periods, artists, or themes.
 Each category contains two songs to choose from.
-In each round, the contestant selects a category and song, and then begins a karaoke performance to a portion of the selected song.
-Eventually, the song will stop on a lyric displayed as a series of blanks on-screen.
-At this time, the contestant attempts to provide a guess as to what is the correct lyric.
+In each round, the contestant selects a category and song, and then begins a karaoke performance to a portion of the selected song as the lyrics are displayed on a screen.
+Eventually, the music stops and the screen displays a group of blanks, representing words that the contestant must attempt to supply.

 After the performance, the contestant may review, amend, and lock in their guess, or use one of their "backups" to assist them in figuring out the correct lyric: